 October

 Though the difference is small, October is the month when Honolulu’s temperatures begin to cool back off.
-With temperatures sliding down only a couple of degrees, you can expect daily highs to average about 87°F (30°C) and lows to be around 73°F (22°C).
+With temperatures sliding down only a couple of degrees, we can expect to see daily highs to average about 87°F (30°C) and lows to be around 73°F (22°C).

 November

 Continuing on with the downturn in temperatures, November comes with highs hitting 84°F (29°C) and lows of 71°F (21°C).
-This might seem like a bit of a bigger difference when compared to the hottest months of the summer season, but it never gets too cool in Hawaii.
+This might seem like a bit of a bigger difference when compared to the hottest months of the summer season, but we’ve never found that it gets too cool in Hawaii.

-Comparatively, it’s a bit of a downward jump, but the tropical climate will still be plenty satisfying for those traveling from the north.
+Comparatively, it’s a bit of a downward jump.
+But we still think the tropical climate will be plenty satisfying for those traveling from the north.

 November is both the last month of the hurricane season and the first month of the rainy season.
-It’s one of the lower-occurrence months for high-intensity tropical storms, but it’s worth keeping in mind as you plan your Honolulu itinerary.
+It’s one of the lower-occurrence months for high-intensity tropical storms, but we’d still recommend keeping in mind as you plan your Honolulu itinerary.

 The biggest change in weather in November will be the increase in rain, creeping up to 61mm over 14 days.